- The 7 Types of Shelter for Survival

 - Install the poles and tie the tarp on each side.
 In using branch roofing, be sure to create and fix its beam.
 Tie it firmly so that it will not easily collapse if you place branches as roofing or anything.

-Do’s & Dont’s in Survival Situation
+Do’s & Don’ts in Survival Situation Related to Shelters

 - Be sure that at least two people are aware of where you are going and your expected return.
+Make sure they know your camping/shelter spots too so that they can look for you there

-- If you need to eat, always choose animals, bugs, and fish as your top priority for food consumption than an unfamiliar plant to avoid poison plant intake.
+- If you need to eat, always choose animals, bugs, and fish as your top priority for food consumption rather than an unfamiliar plant to avoid poison plant intake.

 - Do not move around.
 Stop in one place for a moment until you have decided where to go.
+This is why you need intimate knowledge of how to build camps

 - Always remember the three essential things other than food: these are air, water, and shelter.
 As everyone says, you can survive three to four weeks with no food, but only approximately three hours with no shelter, three days with no water, and three minutes without air.
-So in case of emergency and survival, these three essential things must be on your top priority.

 - Don’t fail to notice your surroundings when you are walking.
 Pay attention to every place you are going or settling.
 Be aware of the creatures you may encounter, like deadly or infectious bugs, snakes, and spiders.